 D6 Games will be providing a place where you can bring in those old items that you no longer play and turn them into something new.
 You never know you might find the rare game or miniature that you have been looking for and get it at a great price.

-Instead of putting your old items on a garage sale or even eBay where you have to pay fees to sell your items.
-Bring those items to the 3rd Annual D6 Games Auction.
+Instead of putting your old items on a garage sale or even ebay where you have to pay fees to sale your items.
+Bring those items to the 5th Annual D6 Games Auction.

 In order to sell things at the auction: